Ivy League Universities

 Its admission rate of 7.4% is about average for these universities.
 It is a very community focused, close-knit university with more than 98% of students living on campus.

-Although its course tuition fees are set at $45,150, last year 60% of undergraduate students were receiving some form of financial aid.
+Although its course tuition fees are set at $47,140, around 60% of undergraduate students receive some form of financial aid.

 Their current acceptance rate for admissions at 10.4% is one of the highest for these Ivy League universities.